Working from home post-pandemic could offer mixed results for women, researchers say | CBC News

 As the number of daily COVID-19 cases declines across Canada and a return to more normal work life looms, some wonder what impact a hybrid workplace could have on employees — especially for women, who have traditionally sought out more flexible options to help them juggle work with family responsibilities.

-As of 2015, women in Canada spent an average of 3.9 hours per day on unpaid work like chores and child-rearing — 1.5 hours more than men did, according to Statistics Canada.
+As of 2015, women in Canada spent an average of 3.9 hours per day on unpaid work such as chores and child-rearing — 1.5 hours more than men did, according to Statistics Canada.

 Researchers who examine gender inequities in the workplace say an increase in remote work could benefit female employees, but many warn that it could also hinder potential job advancements and exacerbate existing gender gaps.